croqaz/Sticky/README.md

 In case of a normal Python library, the "sticky" headears allow quick overview of the separate modules (files) from that library, based on the revision number.
 Also, in case of hundreds of modules, it's easy to automate the creation of standard headers inside all the files.

+In this case, the development flow would be: lint the code, test the code.
+When it's ready to commit, call the "sticky icky" library to update the old comment headers.

 But a better use-case is when the source file is shared in a place where versioning is not possible, or is hard to check.
 For example, a Gist-like/ Pastebin-like website, or an [IPFS](https://ipfs.io/)-like link.
-In that case, ideally the "sticky" header would consist of: the revision number, the name of the author, maybe an e-mail, but most important, a signature of that source file, easy to validate with the public key of the author.
+In that case, ideally the "sticky" header would consist of: the revision number, the name of the author, maybe an e-mail, but most important, a verifiable signature of that source file, easy to validate with the public key of the author.

 ## How ?